StackGuardian/tirith/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Tirith on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+## Join the StackGuardian Community
+We'd love for you to join our community!
+Join our [Slack](#https://join.slack.com/t/stackguardian-ol78820/shared_invite/zt-2ksag36j9-OjmXqQmyXudgYrV6FmesIQ) to ask questions, share ideas, and connect with other contributors.
+Follow us on [LinkedIn](#https://www.linkedin.com/company/stackguardian/posts/?feedView=all) to stay updated on the latest news and announcements.

 ## Contribution types

 ### Report Bugs